Yegor-men/tracetorch/README.md

 ## Introduction

-traceTorch is a unified library for recurrent networks in PyTorch, rethinking how the nets are made from the ground up.
-It enforces one simple rule that should have been the default all along: hidden states stay hidden.
+traceTorch is a unified library for a wide array of recurrent networks in PyTorch: Spiking Neural Networks (SNNs), classic Recurrent Neural Networks (RNNs) and the modern State Space Models (SSMs). traceTorch enforces a simple, albeit slightly unorthodox rule that should have been the default all along: hidden states stay hidden.
 But that's not to say that they're inaccessible.
-On the contrary, traceTorch is designed with ergonomics at the forefront, and state management is easier than ever.
-Hidden states are lazily created in the forward pass, work with any target dimension, and most importantly are easy to clear, detach, and even save and load. traceTorch makes it easy for you to mix and mash recurrent layers with any other PyTorch layer, just how it should have been all this time.
+On the contrary, traceTorch is designed to make state management easier than ever.
+They are lazily created in the forward pass, work with any target dimension, and most importantly are easy to clear, detach, and even save and load. traceTorch makes it easy for you to mix and mash recurrent layers with any other PyTorch layer.
 Take a look at the [quickstart](#quickstart) section to see how the code looks like.

-The library initially started as one focused on Spiking Neural Networks (SNNs).
-With a slightly unorthodox, but consistent and self-explanatory naming schema, traceTorch presents 32 distinct SNN layer types built around the Leaky Integrator, and encapsulate a wide range of dynamics: duality (splitting positive and negative signals); recurrence;
-synapse (an extra EMA accumulator before the membrane); binary, ternary, scaled ternary, or no spiking for the output at all.
+The library initially started as one focused on SNNs.
+With a slightly unorthodox, but consistent and self-explanatory naming schema, traceTorch presents 32 distinct SNN layer types built around the Leaky Integrator, and encapsulate a wide range of dynamics: duality (splitting positive and negative signals); recurrence; synapse (an extra EMA accumulator before the membrane); binary, ternary, scaled ternary, or no spiking for the output at all.
 The resulting 32 layers encapsulate a whopping range of possible dynamics: `LI`, `DLI`, `SLI`, `DSLI`, `LIEMA`, `DLIEMA`, `SLIEMA`, `DSLIEMA` `LIB`, `DLIB`, `SLIB`, `RLIB`, `DSLIB`, `DRLIB`, `SRLIB`, `DSRLIB`, `LIT`, `DLIT`, `SLIT`, `RLIT`, `DSLIT`, `DRLIT`, `SRLIT`, `DSRLIT`, `LITS`, `DLITS`, `SLITS`, `RLITS`, `DSLITS`, `DRLITS`, `SRLITS`, `DSRLITS`.

 But thinking a bit outside the box, and it becomes obvious that State Space Models (SSMs) such as Mamba, are incredibly similar to the Leaky Integrator that all the SNN layers were built around, albeit a bit more complex.
-Subsequently, the philosophy was then extended to non-SNN recurrent layers: `SimpleRNN`, `LSTM`, `GRU`, `SelectiveSSM`, and more to come ( probably).
-The result is an opinionated but extremely ergonomic extension to PyTorch that rethinks the way that RNNs are
-made: no matter the architecture, it's all just another PyTorch-esque layer that can be placed anywhere.
+Subsequently, the philosophy was then extended to the classic RNN layers: `SimpleRNN`, `LSTM`, `GRU`; as well as SSMs: `SelectiveSSM`, `SpikeSSM`, `SelectiveZOHSSM`, and more to come.The result is an opinionated but extremely ergonomic extension to PyTorch that rethinks the way that RNNs are made: no matter the architecture, it's all just another PyTorch-esque layer that can be placed anywhere.

 The main advantage and selling point of traceTorch is with how it manages hidden states.
 Inheriting from `tt.Model` grants access to powerful recursive methods that handle all the boilerplate of state management: `zero_states()` and